Akiki Nyabongo: Political ideology

 Akiki Nyabongo advocated for the unity of ethnicities and religions.
-Nyabongo had also been in contact with the members of the African Association and endorsed a united tribe, characterized by brotherhood with no "tribe against tribes" or "sects against sects."
-This ideology directly influenced many East African states with many ethnicities, including the British Uganda Protectorate and the Toro Kingdom.
+Nyabongo had also been in contact with the members of the African Association and endorsed a united tribe, characterized by brotherhood with no "tribe against tribes" or "sects against sects".
+This ideology directly influenced many East African states with many ethnicities, including the British Uganda Protectorate and the Tooro Kingdom.
 Inspired by Dr. James Aggrey and his educational philosophy on unity and inclusivity of the entire African continent, Akiki Nyabongo further emphasized that there should be no religious quarrels among Africans and one's religious beliefs must be respected.
 He pushed for religious inclusivity in his political agenda.
 For Nyabongo, religious inclusivity was a vital way to promote the general well-being of the whole continent.
 The erased distinction between backgrounds created a shared African identity, supporting a pan-African political awakening.

 Writings and research

 Akiki Nyabongo was an active author and editor.
 He was one of the first Ugandan authors to publish an English-language novel, and was the editor-in-chief of The African Magazine.
 His most well known work is the novel Story of an African Chief, published in 1935, which in 1936 was reissued under the title Africa Answers Back.

 This semi-autobiographical novel is set in Buganda and follows the life story of Abala Stanley Mujungu: son of a Bugandan chief who ascends the throne.
 The main character struggles with his identity throughout his life, trying to balance the indigenous values instilled by his parents and the influences of Christianity and western culture from the local missionaries.
 African and European knowledge systems repeatedly clash in conflict throughout the book.

 In one scene, the main character, Mujungu, recently appointed chief, requests a local healer to treat a fractured man's arm after seeing the English doctor has bandaged it.
 A German doctor expresses surprise, unable to fathom an alternate medical procedure without using bandages.
 The German and British doctors ask to sit in and learn how the local healer will operate, using the experience as a learning opportunity.
 This scene exemplifies the legitimacy of African knowledge systems of medicine compared to western medicine; a theme Nyabongo continues throughout the novel.